South Shore Line: South Shore Line Airport Realignment

 There are proposals to replace the South Bend terminus with a new station.
 Since 2006, plans had been made to explore relocating the station to the west end of the South Bend International Airport.
 Locally preferred alternatives were presented to the original proposal to relocate the station.
 In 2018, South Bend's mayor Pete Buttigieg ordered a study of five possible locations for a new station serving South Bend.
 The South Bend Redevelopment Commission commissioned a study that December to further examine the cost of a station in downtown South Bend.
 In 2022, NICTD's board of trustees voted to issue a request for proposals to move the station to the west side of the airport.
-As of 2025, NICTD have moved forward with its plans to build a new station on the airport's west side, dubbing the project the "South Shore Line Airport Realignment".
+As of 2025, NICTD is moving forward with its plans to build a new station on the airport's west side, dubbing the project the "South Shore Line Airport Realignment".
 However, they have not ruled out the possibility of reestablishing service to downtown South Bend in the future.

 Valparaiso branch

 At a legislative hearing in October 2008, NICTD officials said they would drop further study of a Munster-to-Valparaiso route, and begin study of a Gary–Valparaiso route.
 At the hearing, NICTD officials said the projected cost of $673 million for the Munster-to-Valparaiso route as well as low projected ridership would have made it ineligible for federal funding and opted to study the Gary-to-Valparaiso route instead.
 The Gary-to-Valparaiso route would utilize the partially abandoned former Pennsylvania Railroad line.
 NICTD officials contend the shorter length of a Gary-to-Valparaiso run and the chance to use existing tracks there may make it a lower-cost alternative to the Munster-to-Valparaiso route.
+A Valparaiso branch via Hobart and Wheeler was again proposed in the Northwest Indiana Regional Development Authority's 2025 strategic plan.

 Other proposed projects

+In addition to the Valparaiso branch, the Regional Development Authority's 2025 strategic plan proposed a new South Shore Line branch to Crown Point via Hammond, as well as a southern extension of the Monon Corridor to St. John and beyond.

+Studies are underway to reestablish a station in New Carlisle to supplant Hudson Lake station.

 In the 1980s and 1990s, there was some discussion about the possibility of extending the line from South Bend east to Elkhart County, Indiana.
 In 1988, Elkhart, Indiana Mayor James Perron pushed for the government to look into making long-term plans for an extension into his city.

-There is also a proposal to possibly reestablish a station in New Carlisle.
+In August 2026, the NICTD approved its 20-year plan, including several new routes: